L0veRaven/L0veRaven-SDVMods/WIP/Commission - Flor's Exploration - Blueroseknight86/README.md

 >Y-You can come in.
 I need to tell you something...</br>

->H-Hey, Lila...
+>H-Hey, Flor...
 I... um.
 T-Thank you for telling me about my...
 Uh... about the t-towel.</br>

 >I'm really sorry you had to see that!</br>